jdumaia/jdumaia/README.md

 - Hi, My name is José Duarte.
 - I’m interested in Spatiotemporal Databases and Time series.
-- I’m currently working as an assistant teacher at the University of Maia, Portugal.
+- I’m currently working as an auxiliar teacher at the University of Maia, Portugal.
 - You cam reach me at d012155@umaia.pt.

 <!---